 The central waterfront sees the highest concentration of circulation routes and activity.
 Bay Street and the adjacent portion of the Fitness Trail provide a key vehicle and pedestrian connection to the downtown and the broader Town.
 The area surrounding the Town Dock is dominated by surface parking areas, including large lots for the Island Queen and Stockey Centre.
-These parking lots interrupt pedestrian flows between Bay Street and the shoreline, with no dedicated pedestrian corridors to the Town Dock.
+These parking lots interrupt pedestrian flows between Bay Street and the shoreline, with no dedicated pedestrian corridors to the Town Dock(the Island Queen parking lots are privately owned).
 The trailheads at Champagne Street and the Stockey Centre provide convenient access to the Fitness Trail.
 However, grading challenges and a constrained corridor create an ambiguous connection across Tribute Road.